KD9YQK/ARES_Sim_1/operators/Operator_05_Shelter.md

 ## Initial Check-In Scene — 00:00

-Your team is at the church basement on 5th Street.
+Your team is at the church basement on 4th St and Oak St.

 The site is being prepared to receive displaced residents.